Skip to content

 14. Farmgate café

-Located in the oldest covered food market in Ireland, the Farmgate Café creates a relaxing and unique atmosphere in the centre of cork city.
+Located in Ireland’s oldest covered food market, the Farmgate Café creates a relaxing and unique atmosphere in the centre of Cork City.
 This café is beautifully decorated with black and white chequered flooring and wooden furniture.
 The menu at the Farmgate Café is focused on the seasons and sourced straight from the English Market itself.

-The Farmgate café serves breakfast, lunch and dinner.
-Here you can get soup, sandwiches, seafood chowder, succulent roast chicken, Irish lam stew, full breakfast, granola and yogurt and sausage rolls.
-Not only do the dishes taste amazing but they are also very pleasing to the eye.
+The Farmgate café serves breakfast, lunch, and dinner.
+Here, you can get soup, sandwiches, seafood chowder, succulent roast chicken, Irish lamb stew, a full breakfast, granola and yoghurt, and sausage rolls.
+Not only do the dishes taste amazing, but they are also very pleasing to the eye.

 Location: The English Market, Princes Street